 This recent study is not the first time that sugar and junk food have been associated with drug addiction.
-The connection has been made in the past based on some the similarities between the ways that these substances act on the body and mind.
+The connection has been made in the past based on similarities between these substances in terms of how they act in the body and mind.
 Among them are:

-- Tolerance.
-When your brain becomes used to higher levels of dopamine from either sugar or drugs, it will develop a tolerance.
+- Tolerance: When your brain becomes used to higher levels of dopamine from either sugar or drugs, it can develop a tolerance.
 This means that you will need more to experience the same effect.

 Getting Help for Opioid Abuse Through Drug Addiction Treatment

 Opioid addiction is serious and prolific.
-The National Institutes on Drug Abuse reports that more than 35,000 Americans lost their lives to opioid addiction in 2015, which is more than half of all overdose deaths that year.
+The National Institutes on Drug Abuse reports that more than 49,000 Americans lost their lives to opioids in 2019, which is more than half of all overdose deaths that year.
 If you or any of your loved ones are suffering from an opioid use disorder, there is a way out.
 Contact The Recovery Village now to learn about our comprehensive and personalized opioid addiction treatment program.
 We can help you get on the road to recovery from addiction.